-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2010
+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2011

-Net change in fund balances - total governmental funds \$ 39,943 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the costs of capital assets is eliminated in the statement of activities and capitalized in the statement of net assets.
-159,659 Expenses reported in the statement of activities that do not require the use of current financial resources are not reported as expenditures in the funds.
-The details of the differences are as follows: Conveyance of capital assets (162,176) Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
-(459,350) Certain uncollectible amounts relating to prior year receivables are considered expenses on the statement of activities, but do not affect the fund financial statements.
-(52,593) Certain revenues were deferred for the fund financial statements in the prior year.
-In the current year, these revenues were recorded in the fund financial statements.
-(8,101) Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net assets and are eliminated in the statement of activities.
-515,000 Governmental funds report the effect of issuance of costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
-Amortization of issuance costs (21,127) The change in accrued interest on long-term liabilities between the (=:,:=:) current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
-15,120 Change in net assets of governmental activities \$ 26,375
+Net change in fund balances - total governmental funds \$ 80,555 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures; however, the costs of capital assets is eliminated in the statement of activities and capitalized in the statement of net assets.
+41,712 Depreciation of capital assets is not recognized in the governmental fund statements but is reported as an expense in the statement of activities.
+(461,893) The statement of activities reports noncash contributions as revenues but these revenues are not reported in the fund financial statements.
+36,794 Repayment of long-term liabilities are reported as expenditures in the governmental fund statement but such repayments reduce liabilities in the statement of net assets and are eliminated in the statement of activities.
+560,000 Governmental funds report the effect of issuance of costs, premiums, discounts, and similar items when debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
+Amortization of issuance costs (21,127) The change in accrued interest on long-term liabilities between the current and prior fiscal year is recorded in the statement of activities but not in the fund financial statements.
+16,447 Change in net assets of governmental activities \$ 252,488